salesforcecli/plugin-templates/messages/vf.md

 # summary

-create a Visualforce %s
+Create a Visualforce %s.

 # description

-Creates a Visualforce %s in the specified directory or the current working directory.
-The command creates the .%s file and associated metadata file.
+The command creates the .%s file and associated metadata file in the specified directory or the current working directory by default.

 # flags.name

-name of the generated Visualforce %s
+Name of the generated Visualforce %s.

 # flags.name.description

-The Visualforce %s name.
 The name can be up to 40 characters and must start with a letter.

 # flags.label

-Visualforce %s label
+Visualforce %s label.

 # examples.component

+- Create the metadata files for a Visualforce component in the current directory:

-- $ <%= config.bin %> <%= command.id %> -n mycomponent -l mylabel
+  <%= config.bin %> <%= command.id %> --name mycomponent --label mylabel

+- Similar to previous example, but create the files in the directory "force-app/main/default/components":

-- $ <%= config.bin %> <%= command.id %> -n mycomponent -l mylabel -d components
+  <%= config.bin %> <%= command.id %> --name mycomponent --label mylabel --output-dir components

 # examples.page

+- Create the metadata files for a Visualforce page in the current directory:

-- $ <%= config.bin %> <%= command.id %> -n mypage -l mylabel
+  <%= config.bin %> <%= command.id %> --name mypage --label mylabel

+- Similar to previous example, but create the files in the directory "force-app/main/default/pages":

-- $ <%= config.bin %> <%= command.id %> -n mypage -l mylabel -d pages
+  <%= config.bin %> <%= command.id %> --name mypage --label mylabel --output-dir pages